autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.md

 :::{note}
 This documentation is intended for advanced users and may not be comprehensive.

-For a stable public API, refer to TimeSeriesPredictor.
+For a stable public API, refer to the [documentation for `TimeSeriesPredictor`](https://auto.gluon.ai/stable/api/autogluon.timeseries.TimeSeriesPredictor.html).
 :::

 This page contains the list of time series forecasting models available in AutoGluon.